Tirlyan (river)

-The Tirlyan (Тирлән, Tirlän) is a river in Russia, that flows in Beloretsk district of Bashkortostan.
+The Tirlyan (Тирлән, Tirlän) is a river in Russia, and a tributary of the Belaya; the Tirlyan flows in Beloretsk district of Bashkortostan.
 The mouth of the river is located in 1,363 km along the right bank of the Belaya.
 The length of the river is 46 km, the catchment area is 529 km².

 Geography and hydrology

 In the estuary area on the river there is a single settlement, the village of Tirlyansky.
 At 3 km from the estuary, in the area of the reservoir, the left bank tributary of Arsh flows into the river.
 In 20 km from the estuary, along the left bank another large tributary of Misel flows into.
 Other tributaries are the Stone Key, the Big Key, the Black Klyuch, the Bezymyanka.